MitchellStride/Quadcopter/3Dprintedmods/README.md

 # 3D-Printed Mods
   I bought the LS210 frame for my quadcopter and I made some upgrades for this frame.
-If anyone wants the models to print them for themselves they are available for download on my github.
+If anyone wants the models to print them for themselves they are available for download on my <a href="https://github.com/MitchellStride/Quadcopter/tree/master/3Dprintedmods/Models">github</a>.
 I also posted the .SLDPRT if someone wanted to improve them.
 <br>  The Headset and Gimbal models can also both be found in the same folders.

 ## GOPRO Top Mount
 Used my fathers gopro to record some better quality footage when flying quickly and racing.